 Unsubstantiated allegations that were unaddressed for too long gained a life of their own.
-This website addresses questions, corrects falsehoods and sets the record straight based on publicly available, verifiable information (here is the announcement for the launch of this website).
+This website addresses questions, corrects falsehoods and sets the record straight based on publicly available, verifiable information (here is the announcement for the launch of this website, which is maintained by the Raymond Sackler family).

 This video provides an abbreviated summary of the topics discussed throughout these pages, including the false allegation that OxyContin is responsible for creating the opioid crisis even though the medicine was never more than 4% of all opioid prescriptions.